Mpinaz/Predict-sufrace-seismic-amplification-factor-from-Borehole-Datas/README.md

-# Prediction of sufrace seismic amplification factorGiven Borehole Datas
+# Prediction of sufrace seismic amplification factor from borehole datas

 Work done by Matteo Pinato (pinato.2061665@studenti.uniroma1.it) and Sofia De Angelis (deangelis.2126369@studenti.uniroma1.it) for the exam: Earthquakes Physics for Machine Learing.